Who is eligible for BSN MyRinggit (Public Sector)?

 The profit rates, tenures and financing amount will be similar to its conventional counterpart.

 What is my monthly commitment for BSN MyRinggit (Public Sector)?

 Once your BSN MyRinggit (Public Sector) application has been approved and fully disbursed, you are required to start repaying the monthly amount over the instalment period you have chosen.

-Late repayment of your monthly instalment will result you in trouble as a 1% penalty will be charged on the unpaid amount until you fully settled the outstanding balance.
+Late repayment of your monthly instalment will result in you in trouble as a 1% penalty will be charged on the unpaid amount until you fully settled the outstanding balance.

 BSN allows you to make an early settlement of your personal loan as there is no lock-in period.
-You only need to inform BSN of your intention to prepay your personal loan in written notice, and no penalty or fee will be charged on you.
+You only need to inform BSN of your intention to prepay your personal loan in a written notice, and no penalty or fee will be charged to you.